PitPik/circularjs/documentation/CIRCULAR.md

 ### `getParentComponent(inst)`

 Same as `getChildComponents(inst)` but the other way around, getting the parent component.
 The method returns just an Object, not an Array.
 The Object looks just like the one described above in `getChildComponents(inst)`.

-### `hideComponent(elm)`

-This method takes the component defined by the argument `elm` (a HTMLElement) out of the DOM, but remembers where to put it back.

-The method returns a `recover()` function that, when called (without arguments), puts the component back to where it was.

-Additionally, it takes care of inner HTMLElements with the attribute `cr-scroll` that the scroll position will be recovered as well.

-If the component has the methods `onLoad()` defined, it will also get triggered.

 ### `destroyComponent(elm, remove?)`